muratk3n/thirdwave/en/README.md

 ---

 `scipy` was deployed wout probs at least, so I wont abandon Heroku for now...
-My spiffy new elevation interpolation now uses `Rbfi`.
+My spiffy new elevation interpolation now uses `Rbf`.

 ---